Click this button-link is so that you can safely exit this website quickly Click this button-link is so that you can quickly find the help you need

 Strengthened Overall Community Ecosystem to Respond to Families Experiencing DV

-Grantees worked with local agencies and experts to increase internal capacity and expand access to culturally relevant programming.
+Grantees worked with local agencies and experts to increase internal capacity and expand access to relevant programming.
 Intentional partnering across systems equipped professionals to better identify and respond to families.

 Proportion of grantees documenting evidence of this outcome.